Author: Kayleigh Brewer

 SPECU is working on creating embedded hyperspectral vision sensors that capture, on average, five times more detail than traditional cameras, including information invisible to the naked eye.

-The company recently utilised the facilities at Royce Imperial to support their research and development.
-In our latest blog post, they share more about their company and how the facilities at Royce that have supported their work.
+The company recently utilised the facilities at Royce Imperial to support its research and development.
+In our latest blog post, they share more about their company and how the facilities at Royce have supported their work.

 Can you tell us more about your startup/company?